 The Trade and Public hybrid trade shows continued on through to the late 90’s when several large shows attracting crowds of 15,000 were held at Sydney’s Convention Centre at Darling Harbour under the name of The Australian International Music Show.

 From 1999 the industry’s trade show was redesigned for a ‘trade only’ attendance and The Australian Music Association Convention or AMAC was born.
-AMAC has continued through 2014 providing an important meeting for suppliers and retailers.
-The Event is in recess at present, while end-user promotions are staged and the association is working on a new model for the trade in 15-16.
+AMAC continued through to 2014 providing an important meeting for suppliers and retailers.